stefanholek/rl/README.rst

 rl requires Python 2.6 or higher and GNU Readline 5.0 or higher.

-On Linux, install libreadline6-dev before attempting to build rl.
+On Linux, install libreadline-dev before attempting to build rl.
 On Mac OS X, make sure you have Xcode Tools installed.

 Ubuntu::